Babacar29/certification-exercises/README.md

-# Exercises created by me for preparing the certification of CCA Spark and Hadoop Developer Certification
+# Theory focused on the required skills of CCA Spark and Hadoop Developer Certification

 ## Data Ingest